-This bundle includes four 25g bags of pu'er tea for 100g total (20 sessions).
+This bundle includes three 25g bags of pu'er tea and two 100g cakes for 275g total (55 sessions).

 The Zhenyuan Dongsa Cooperative of Qianjiazhai is a loose-knit coalition of families across the remote mountaintops of China’s oldest tea forests dedicated to sustainable stewardship of the wild tea plants, and careful foraging from trees that can be over a thousand years old.